AhsanJ786/16x16-Combinational-Multiplier/README.md

 This repository contains the implementation of a signed multiplier module in Verilog, along with a testbench for simulation.

-## Directory Structure

-Here is a sample README.md file for your Signed Multiplier module:

-markdown

 # Signed Multiplier Module

 This repository contains the implementation of a signed multiplier module in Verilog, along with a testbench for simulation.